MaxITService/OneClickPrompts/code-notes.md

 ### `init.js`

 - **Purpose:** Main initialization script for the content script.
-It acts as the **Director** of the initial UI setup.
+It acts as the **Director** of the initial UI setup and embodies the **Crash-only** philosophy.
 - **Role:** Implements a **"decide first, then create"** architecture to prevent UI flicker.
-It asynchronously checks if the floating panel should be visible for the current site *before* rendering any buttons.
-Based on this setting, it either injects the buttons into the traditional inline location (via `buttons-injection.js`) or directly into the floating panel, which it creates on demand.
-It also orchestrates the initialization of the full floating panel system in a controlled sequence to prevent race conditions.
+It asynchronously checks if the floating panel should be visible for the current site _before_ rendering any buttons.
+Based on this setting, it either injects the buttons into the traditional inline location (via `buttons-injection.js`) or directly into the floating panel.
+Its main initialization function (`publicStaticVoidMain`) is designed to be **idempotent** and is called on page load, SPA navigation, and panel closing to ensure a consistent and reliable UI state.

 ### `interface.js`